zendframework/zend-stratigility/docs/book/api.md

 {
     $bodyParams = $bodyParser($request);

-    // Provide a new request instance to the delegate: return $handler->handle(
+    // Provide a new request instance to the handler:
+    $response = return $handler->handle(
         $request->withBodyParams($bodyParams)
     );

+    // Return a response with an additional header: return $response->withHeader('X-Completed', 'true');
 }
 ```